microprofile/wpsite/README.md

 ## About Contributor's blog & video posts

-Everyone in the community is encouraged to post blogs and videos on MicroProfile.io.
+Everyone in the community is encouraged to submit blogs and videos on MicroProfile.io.
 The process to submit a post is described below.

 _NOTE for the new Contributor:_ If this is the first time you're submitting a blog or setting up a post on MicroProfile.io to redirect to an existing blog, please send an email to:
 * microprofile@googlegroups.com AND cc'd microprofile-marketing@googlegroups.com
 * Subject of email: *Request to be added as a WP MicroProfiler New Contributor*.
-* Content of emial: Contributor's first and last name and preferred email as the content on your email request.
+* Content of email: Contributor's first and last name and preferred email as the content on your email request.
 * Do keep in mind that we won't add group emails to WP MP.

 _NOTE for the Editors:_ If you choose to own the incoming request from a new contributor recieved via open channels, please follow up directly on the forum to inform not only the Contributor but the other Editors that you are owning the task and will complete the follow up.

+_NOTE for potential Editors:_ as of 12/12/18 28 Contributors.
+You are most welcomed to help process.
+How?
+Use the forum two emails above and state you would like to be an Editor.

 ### Case 1: You plan to write and host your post on the MicroProfile.io site, i.e. blog post is NOT a redirect to another existing blog URL